microsoft/botframework-solutions/docs/_docs/overview/whats-new/0.8-beta/migrate-existing-skills-to-0.8.md

     ```typescript
     this.onTurnError = async (context: TurnContext, error: Error): Promise<void> => {
-            // Send and EndOfConversation activity to the skill caller with the error to end the conversation
-            // and let the caller decide what to do.
             const endOfconversation: Partial<Activity> = {
                 type: ActivityTypes.EndOfConversation,
                 code: 'SkillError',